 If the administrative pre-game activities provide for a “formal” handshake, do so with all opponents and the referees with sincerity.
 Make a point of trying to shake hands informally after a match.

 Don’t Publicly Criticize

 If you are a player or part of an organization in any capacity and you have a problem, keep it in-house and go through channels.
 If you can’t do this, then you have to leave.
 Otherwise, always give your best.

 – Players take their keys on sportsmanship, and the “unwritten rules,” from the behavior of their coaches.
 Coaches must practice good sportsmanship and abide by the unwritten rules at all times.
 Further, coaches must not allow poor sportsmanship to go uncorrected.

 – In a blow out, coaches and players alike need to be subtle about playing possession.
-Some youth leagues have written “blow out rules” that require players to be removed from the field based on goal differential.
+Some youth leagues have written “mercy rules” or “blow out rules” that require players to be removed from the field based on goal differential.

 – Referee abuse is unacceptable by anyone, anywhere, at any time.
 Players must no longer be allowed to engage in “mobbing.”